-The following images indicate the location of the chassis fan and provide a visual representation of the installation procedure.
+The following images indicate the location of the chassis fan and provides a visual representation of the installation procedure.

-- 1. Align the slots on the fan with the rubber grommets on the chassis. - NOTE: The replacement fan may have tabs that are inserted into the grommets slots.
-This is to prevent the incorrect installation of the fan.
+- 1. Align the slots on the fan with the rubber grommets on the chassis. - i NOTE: Service fan will have tabs plugged on one side to avoid incorrect installation of the fan.

-- 2. Route the rubber grommets through the slots on fan and push the rubber grommets until the fan snaps into position. - 3.
+- 2. Route the rubber grommets through the slots on fan and pull the rubber grommets until the fan snaps into position. - 3.
 Connect the fan cable to the system board.